II. Formatting Guidelines

 - Pages must not contain running headers or footers, aside from page numbers.

 - If your document contains landscape pages (pages in which the top of the page is the long side of a sheet of paper), make sure that your page numbers still appear in the same position and direction as they do on pages with standard portrait orientation for consistency.
 This likely means the page number will be centered on the short side of the paper and the number will be sideways relative to the landscape page text.
-See this site for assistance with landscape pages in Microsoft Word.
+See these additional instructions for assistance with pagination on landscape pages in Microsoft Word.

 Format footnotes for your thesis or dissertation following these guidelines: